All Episodes

 Cell phone phenomena that I've talked about quite a bit.

-Murders dropped dramatically after 2008.
+Murders dropped dramatically after two thousand eight.

-How could that be, though?
+Indeed, how could that be though?

 What changed?

-Some people said, we're a more evolved people.
+Some people said, We're a more evolved people.

 We're not murdering each other anymore.